By DANIEL KUSNER | May 7, 2004

-But Swinton has been at the forefront of daring, intellectual and graphic filmmaking ever since her debut, “Caravaggio” (1986).
+But Swinton’s been at the forefront of daring, graphic and intellectual filmmaking ever since her debut, “Caravaggio” (1986).

 Swinton was Jarman’s leading lady for “The Garden” (1990), “Edward II” (1991), “Wittgenstein” (1993) and Jarman’s sawn song, “Blue” (1993).

-And who could forget her performance as the fiercely devoted mother of a gay son in 2001’s “The Deep End?”
+And who could forget her American-film debut as the devoted mom of a gay son in 2001’s nail-biter “The Deep End?”

 And in person, she’s so supernaturally beautiful, she’s like an alien-terrestrial who secretly inhabits Earth.

 “A child’s sexuality is none of anybody’s business — not even the mother’s,” she says firmly.
 “There are bank managers who can’t bear the idea that their sons are going to be bad at math.
 And there are amateur dramatic mothers who can’t stand the idea of the children not being performers.”

 “It talks about the parent being like an archer.
 You simply draw your arm back and you let your arrow go.
 The arrow will go further than you could ever travel.
 It’s not for you to follow the arrow.
-And you should never skew the arrow so that it will land close to the bow,” she explains.
+And you should never skew the arrow so that it will land close to the bow,” Swinton explains.
 “It’s such a privilege to have children.
 And on children go.
 In a way, they come from you.
-But you can’t go where they’re going.
+But you can’t go where they’re going."

-May 4, 2004: “Young Adam” opens today exclusively at the Angelika Film Center.
+“Young Adam” opens May 4, 2004, at Dallas’ Angelika-Mockingbird Film Center.